Huy-DNA/Huy-DNA/README.md

 * 😄 Eager to learn anything about CS, either purely theoretical topics or practical ones.
 * 🤩 Interested in the lower-level workings of a computer.
-* 🐤 I mostly work with C++ and Python; I have learned HTML, CSS and Javascript (and have kinda wrapped my head around some confusing aspects of JS)
+* 🐤 I mostly work with C++ and Python; I do know some HTML, CSS and Javascript (JS is confusing thou)
 * 😨 Really lack practical experiences...
 * 🥲 Think Data Structures & Algorithms are kinda hard...lol.
 * 😘 Loveeeee Math.